Last Updated on September 9, 2023 by Lori

 I ask my family and friends for help when I need it.
 We share practical assistance and words of encouragement.
 I accomplish more when I team up with others.

-I am valuable because I am the only “me” in existence.
+There is value in the person I am because I am the only “me” in existence.

 I am responsible for living my best life.